jackandcarter/AdventureBot/README.md

 ## Configuration

-Edit `config.json` in the project root and provide your own credentials.
+Create a `config.json` file in the project root and provide your own credentials.
+An example configuration is available in `config.example.json`.
+Environment variables will override values found in `config.json`:

+- `DISCORD_TOKEN`
+- `MYSQL_HOST`
+- `MYSQL_USER`
+- `MYSQL_PASSWORD`
+- `MYSQL_DATABASE`

+If a variable is not provided, the loader falls back to the value in `config.json`.

 A typical configuration looks like:

 ```json
 {